Responding To Common Defenses In Motorcycle Wreck Claims

 In these situations, jurors must apportion fault between the victim and tortfeasor on a percentage basis.
 California is a pure comparative fault state.
 So, even if the victim was 99 percent responsible for the crash, the tortfeasor is still liable for a proportionate share of damages.

 This defense is rather complex in California, so strap yourselves in.
 California has a universal helmet law.
 However, failure to wear a helmet does not torpedo a damages claim.
 Instead, the insurance company can tell jurors the victim wasn’t wearing a helmet.
 Then, jurors may decide what weight, if any, to give helmet non-use.

-To refute this defense, a Campbell personal injury attorney often focuses on the nature of head injuries.
+To refute this defense, a San Jose personal injury attorney often focuses on the nature of head injuries.
 The motion, as opposed to the trauma, usually causes these wounds.
 The brain does not fit snugly in the skull, like a hand in a glove.
 Instead, the skull is basically a water tank which suspends the brain in fluid.
 Any motion causes the brain to hit the inside of the skull.

 Have you noticed that walking or pacing sometimes clears your head?
 That’s because the motion causes your brain to hit your skull.
 Mild motions like these are stimulating.
 Sudden, violent motions are often devastating.

 This final defense is not in any law book.
 But it is very real.
 The motorcycle prejudice is not as strong as it was in the twentieth century, but it still exists, and insurance companies still use it.

 Many people believe that motorcycle riders are reckless thugs.
 These jurors are more likely to embrace legal defenses, such as contributory negligence and the motorcycle helmet defense.